Give your simulator superpowers

 Async await is part of the new structured concurrency changes that arrived in Swift 5.5 during WWDC 2021.
 Concurrency in Swift means allowing multiple pieces of code to run at the same time.
 This is a very simplified description, but it should give you an idea already how important concurrency in Swift is for the performance of your apps.
 With the new async methods and await statements, we can define methods performing work asynchronously.

 You might have read about the Swift Concurrency Manifesto by Chris Lattner before, which was announced a few years back.
-Many developers in the Swift community are excited about the future to come with a structured way of defining asynchronous code.
+It described the future ahead, which has been made concrete with the release of Swift 6 in 2024.
 Now that it’s finally here, we can simplify our code with async-await and make our asynchronous code easier to read.

 What is async?